 MAINTAINING A HOME

-But, what exactly is the difference between refinancing or applying for a new mortgage?
+But how exactly is refinancing a mortgage different to applying for a new mortgage?
 And which is the best option for you?

-Refinance mortgage or take out a new one?
+Refinance your mortgage or take out a new one?

 The major difference between refinancing and taking out a new mortgage is the process.
 Refinancing a home loan usually involves shifting your current mortgage to another lender.
 On the other hand, applying for a new mortgage is something you might do with your existing lender.

 Before you make any decisions, it can be useful to know what to expect logistically.
 For instance, the process of taking out a new mortgage with your lender could be faster, given they already have all the information they need from you.
 Whereas, switching lenders to refinance your loan could take longer.

 What are the benefits of refinancing your home loan?

 A better interest rate

 Lenders may use changing interest rates to attract new customers, so it could be useful to shop around to seek out the best available rate (or even ask your current lender if they can give you a better deal).
 Be sure to compare the comparison rate rather than the headline interest rate.
 The headline interest rate only tells you the interest rate itself, where a comparison rate includes all the other costs and fees involved.

 Refinancing your home loan may enable you to fix your interest rate for a set period, protecting your loan against any potential rate increases.
 You might find that this is useful if you anticipate any large expenses in the short-term that could make higher repayments tricky.
 Keep in mind that most fixed loans only allow limited additional repayments – it’s best to check directly with your lender.